tobbensol/bobs-quest/README.md

-# INF112 Maven template
+# INF112 libGDX + Maven template
-Simple skeleton with libGDX.
+Simple skeleton with [libGDX](https://libgdx.com/).
+See the tutorial in [Filer / Tutorials](https://mitt.uib.no/courses/33532/files/folder/Tutorials) on Mitt UiB.

 # Maven Setup